SoumyaEXE/soumya.github.io/_posts/2021-07-31-Ret2TheUnknown.markdown

 where is this place? can you help me get there safely?
 c
 phew, good to know. shoot! i forgot!
-rob said i'd need this to get there: 7fac5a1c8cf0
+rob said i'd need this to get there\: 7fac5a1c8cf0
 good luck!
 {% endhighlight %}